Target of Opportunity Policies

 A request for a ToO observation has to be triggered within p2, following the Target of Opportunity procedure.
 For approved urgent DDT ToOs (runs not yet available in p2), the observations can be triggered via email to email@example.com with the exported OBs attached.
 Rapid Response Mode users should refer to the specific RRM page.

 Upon successful submission, requesters will recieve a confirmation by email that acknowledges the receipt of the trigger.
 In case the submission fails (e.g., in case of network problems), the requester is asked to contact the Observatory directly, either via email (shift coordinator: firstname.lastname@example.org), or via phone (Paranal: +56 55 243 5312).
 Requesters will receive information on the progress of their program by email.
 Notifications are sent each time an update of the status of the trigger is made.

 Restrictions and Override Policies

-In the case of Rapid Response Mode ToOs (RRM, cf RRM page), ongoing visitor mode programs are generally interrupted, with override protection for special visitor mode runs defined at the time of scheduling.
-In case a Visitor Mode run is interrupted by such a RRM, the time lost due to the RRM will be fully compensated in Service Mode, with top priority, with weather conditions specified in the Phase 1 proposal.
+In the case of RRM observations (cf RRM page), ongoing visitor mode programs are generally interrupted, with override protection for special visitor mode runs defined at the time of scheduling.
+The time lost will be fully compensated in service mode, with weather conditions specified in the Phase 1 proposal.
 In this context, also RRM follow-up observations (ToO hard trigger within 4 hours of the RRM trigger on the same target and the same program) override visitor mode observations.